-The results of capacitance measurements are shown in Fig.~5 as gray dots.
-These results were fitted to the total capacitance of the system given by the sum of the exact expression in Eq.~(\ref{eq1}) in a sphere-plate configuration, and the parasitic capacitance.
-The latter is given by $C^{\rm p}(a)=A^{\rm w}+A^{\rm pl}/z_{\rm meas}$ where $z_{\rm meas}$ is the separation between the end of the cleaved fiber and the platform.
+The results of capacitance measurements are shown in Fig.~3(b) as gray dots.
+These results were fitted to the total capacitance of the system given by the sum of the exact expression (\ref{eq1}) in a sphere-plate configuration, and the parasitic capacitance.
+The latter is given by $C^{\rm p}(d)=A^{\rm w}+A^{\rm pl}/z_{\rm meas}$ where $z_{\rm meas}$ is the separation between the end of the optical fiber and the platform.
+It is measured using two-color interferometer.
 Here, the quantity $A^{\rm w}$ is separation independent, and is dominated by the capacitance between wires.
-The term $A^{\rm pl}/z_{\rm meas}$ models the capacitance of the plane capacitor formed by the cleaved fiber and the platform.
-We use the expression $z_{\rm meas}=d+D+b\theta$, where $\theta$ is negligibly small angle of rotation of the plate, $b$ is the lever arm, $d<D$, and $D$ does not depend on separation \cite{15,17}.
-The capacitance of the plane capacitor can then be represented as $A_1^{\rm pl}-A_2^{\rm pl}d/D$.
+The term $A^{\rm pl}/z_{\rm meas}$ models the capacitance of the plane capacitor formed by the optical fiber and the platform.
+This term can be represented as $A_1^{\rm pl}-A_2^{\rm pl}d/D$.
+For this purpose we use the expression $z_{\rm meas}=d+D+b\theta$, where $\theta$ is a negligibly small angle of rotation of the plate, $b$ is the lever arm, and $D$ is the sum of the distance between the bottom of the optical fiber and the bottom of the sphere and the distance between the platform and the top of the plate (see Fig.~1 in Ref.~\refcite{10}).
+Note that the quantity $D$ does not depend on the separation $d$ between the sphere and the plate\cite{2,7,21,24} and $d\ll D$.
 Introducing the notations $\tilde{A}_1=A^{\rm w}+A_1^{\rm pl}$ and $\tilde{A}_2=A_2^{\rm pl}/D$, we can write the parasitic capacitance in the form